Spanish-speaking Jewish in Uruguay

 Pray that God will grant Jewish believers favor as they share their faith in Christ with their own people.

-Pray that strong local churches will be raised up in each Jewish community.
+Pray that strong local churches will be raised up in each Jewish community in South America.

 Scripture Prayers for the Jewish, Spanish-speaking in Uruguay.